jenishborah/Firebase-Login_Signup-/README.md

 - New users can click on the "Sign Up" button to create a new account by providing their email and password.
 - Existing users can log in by entering their email and password and clicking on the "Log In" button.
 - Upon successful authentication, users will be directed to the main application screen.

+## Resources

+The background images and other resources are uploaded in the Resources folder.

+- Add the iamges and edittext.xml file in drawable file on your android studio project.
+- Update the colors.xml file in values

 ## Screenshots